pvigier/pvigier.github.io-jekyll/_posts/2018-10-08-terrain-generation-simulopolis.md

 # Trees

 The rule for generating trees is more complicated.
 I wanted to put trees far from water, in the hills.
-Thus I reuse the previous noise texture and interpret it as altitude.
+Thus, I reuse the previous noise texture and interpret it as altitude.

 At the tiles that are not water, the noise is between `threshold` and 1.
 I normalize this value between 0 and 1 again by using this formula: `(noise - threshold) / (1 - threshold)`.